-- Audit and enforce the criticality and data classification across all management groups and subscriptions, to identify any subscriptions with protected data classifications.
+- Audit and enforce the criticality of data and data classification across all management groups and subscriptions to identify any subscriptions with protected data classifications.

 - Audit and enforce the use of approved images only.

-- Update Azure policies for all subscriptions that contains protected data classifications:
+- Update Azure policies for all subscriptions that contain protected data classifications:

-- Audit and enforce the use of standard Azure RBAC roles only.
+- Audit and enforce the use of standard Azure roles only.

 - Audit and enforce encryption for all storage accounts and files at rest on individual nodes.

-- Audit and enforce the use of approved network subnet and vNet per network interface.
+- Audit and enforce the use of approved network subnet and virtual network per network interface.